 - Colleges and Schools

 - Map and Locations

 Research conducted by our faculty addresses fundamental elements of hearing, speech and language centered around three main themes: auditory and language cognitive neuroscience, developmental and educational sciences, and habilitative and rehabilitative sciences.
 State-of-the-art cognitive, behavioral and neuroscience techniques are used to study speech, language and hearing components of human communication.
 Our numerous research laboratories provide faculty with opportunities to advance research in their particular areas of focus.

-Erica Williams is a clinical associate professor in the Department of Speech and Hearing Science in the College of Health Solutions.
+Erica Williams is a clinical associate professor in the College of Health Solutions.

 Yost studies auditory perception, i.e., hearing in humans with normal and impaired hearing and in animals.